 - Queries allowing time range clauses like As Of a given date, Between and From-to two dates on the business period.

-- Application Temporal can be used to trace, say the interest rates applicable over a period of time in past or future.
+- Application Temporal can be used to trace, say the interest rates applicable over a period of time in the past or future.

-- Bitemporal tables manage both system time and business time, and combine all the capabilities of system-period and application-period temporal tables.
+- Bitemporal tables manage both system time and business time and combine all the capabilities of system-period and application-period temporal tables.